mseminatore/as16/README.md

 write test code.
 In doing so, I found that there were several improvements that I wanted to make for productivity.

-Rather than modify the original assembler code I implemented `as16` using Bison.
+Rather than modify the original assembler code, I re-implemented the assembler as `as16` using Yacc/Bison.
 The original assembler used 2 passes over the source code to resolve forward references.
-In my implementation I use a list of code fixups to track locations where back-patching of forward references is needed.
-The fixup pass takes place after a single pass through the source code.
+In this implementation, I use a list of code fixups to track locations where back-patching of forward references is needed.
+The fixup pass takes place after a single pass through the source code is completed.

 The `as16` assembler also adds several extensions in the form of additional pseudo-instructions.
-I've found these extensions to be helpful when writing significant amounts of RiSC-16 assembly by hand.
+I've found these extensions to be helpful when writing non-trivial amounts of RiSC-16 assembly by hand.

 Like the original assembler the default output format is machine code in 16b hex.
 In future releases I may implement direct Verilog rom file generation as well as